Marvin: an Innovative Omni-Directional Robotic Assistant for Domestic Environments: Introduction

-In this paper, we propose a novel robotic assistive platform: \textit{Marvin} (Figure \ref{fig:Marvin}).
+In this paper, we propose a novel robotic assistive platform: Marvin.
 The goal of our mobile robot is to provide basic domestic assistance to the user.
-In the following, the complete mechatronic design process adopted is presented.
-We identify a set of application tasks for Marvin robot within the overall research scope of socially assistive robots such as patients monitoring, fall detection, night assistant, remote presence, and connectivity.
-We adopt a layered modular designing approach to conceive a mobile robot that will be indifferent to small modifications of the environment in which Marvin is used and of the feature that the specific application requires.
-Differently from previously presented robots for home assistance, we choose an omnidirectional base platform \cite{doroftei2007omnidirectional}.
-Indeed, Marvin exploits four mecanum wheels to autonomously navigate in a cluttered indoor environment such as the domestic one.
-Omniwheels and mecanum wheels have already been studied in many prototypes \cite{al2018embedded}, \cite{costa2016localization}, and they are particularly used in industrial robotics applications \cite{qian2017design}, where the flexibility and the optimization of trajectories are a priority.
-Omnidirectional motion offers a competitive advantage with respect to a most commonly used differential-drive system in unstructured environment navigation.
-In particular, the omnidirectional mobility can be exploited to efficiently monitor the user while navigating and avoiding obstacles.
-In the case of asymmetric footprint platform, the omnidirectional capability can be also used to exploit the minor size of the platform footprint to pass through confined spaces, which are very common in domestic environment.
-Although the study of the human-robot interaction does not fall in the specific scope of this project, we design a telescopic positioning device to adjust the height and tilt of Marvin's camera and its potential user interface.
-This effectively improves its usability for surveillance purposes offering an extended visual range and facilitates access to its screen for telepresence and connectivity.
-The mobile robot design has been merged with state-of-the-art computer vision and AI methods for perception, person tracking, pose classification, and vocal assistance.
+More in detail, we identify a set of service functions for the Marvin robot within the overall research scope of socially assistive robots: \textit{user monitoring}, \textit{night assistance}, \textit{remote presence, and connectivity}.
+In the following sections, we present the layered modular design adopted to conceive Marvin, resulting in a system indifferent to small modifications of the domestic environment and features required by the specific application.
+Differently from previously presented robots for home assistance, discussed in Section \ref{sec:related_assistive}, we chose a tiny omnidirectional base platform \cite{doroftei2007omnidirectional}.
+Indeed, Marvin exploits its restricted footprint and four mecanum wheels to autonomously navigate in a cluttered indoor environment such as the domestic one.
+Omniwheels and mecanum wheels have already been studied in many \mbox{prototypes \cite{al2018embedded,costa2016localization}} and they are particularly used in industrial robotics applications \cite{qian2017design}, where the flexibility and the optimization of trajectories are a priority.
+Omnidirectional motion offers a competitive advantage compared to the most commonly employed differential-drive system in unstructured environment navigation.
+In particular, omnidirectional mobility can be exploited to monitor the user while navigating and avoiding obstacles efficiently.
+The geometrical asymmetry in the platform's footprint, in conjunction with the omnidirectional capability, can also be exploited to navigate in confined spaces, which are very common in domestic environments.
+Although the study of human--robot interactions does not fall within the specific scope of this project, we design a telescopic positioning device to adjust the height and tilt of Marvin's camera and its potential user interface.
+This effectively improves its usability for surveillance purposes offering an extended visual range and facilitating access to its screen for a user-centered visual interaction or telepresence.
+A custom solution for a positioning system is developed because no commercial device, like a lightweight robotic arm, deals with the strict weight and size requirements dictated by the application.
+A limitation of this first prototype is that it does not provide manipulation capability, which will be the objective of future studies.
+In addition to an accurate study of the base platform, the Marvin design has been merged with the adoption of state-of-the-art computer vision and AI methods for perception, person tracking, pose classification, and vocal assistance.
 Deep Learning lightweight models have been selected from recent literature and optimized for real-time inference with the computational embedded hardware mounted on the robot.
-Similarly to the Amazon robot Astro, Marvin presents an AI-based vocal assistant named PIC4Speech for controlling its actions and selecting the desired task.
-However, differently from Alexa, the PIC4Speech system described in Section \ref{sec:software} completely runs offline, on the onboard computational device of the robot, avoiding the privacy risks and issues of an online cloud-based solution. \\
+Marvin presents an AI-based vocal assistant named PIC4Speech for controlling its actions and selecting the desired task.
+Differently from commercial solutions such as Google Home or Alexa, the PIC4Speech system described in Section \ref{sec:HRInterface} completely runs offline on the onboard computational device of the robot, avoiding privacy risks and issues of an online cloud-based solution.